emilANS/CubaShopp/README.md

 Go to the src folder and then type in your console npx nodemon server.js

 # Step 3
-Use a sqlite database interface so you can see the passwords or products etc...
+Use a sqlite database interface so you can see the passwords or products etc... the sqlite file is located in src\sqlFolder and then you have the file that is named databaseOfTheShop

 # For now the website should run Well